-Build your knowledge and confidence to play the technical support role of Producer role in facilitated virtual events.
-(2.5 hours, online)
+Build your knowledge and confidence to play the technical support role of the producer in virtual events – 2.5 hours, online

 Who this course is for

 This course is intended for anyone who is experiencing the growing demand for effective online meetings, and who wishes to develop their skills for the technical support role of the producer in virtual events.

 Anyone who is leading virtual meetings, virtual training, or webinars – or supporting others to do so – whether in the private, public or voluntary sector.